maad95/Education-and-projects/7. WiFi gate opener module/README.md

-Design and implementation of a WiFi module for opening the entrance gate.The result was to be a module that can be connected (and integrated) into the control unit of gate drives from various manufacturers.
+Design and implementation of a WiFi module for opening the entrance gate.
+The result was to be a module that can be connected (and integrated) into the control unit of gate drives from various manufacturers.
 The module should be able to connect to a WiFi network at a maximum distance of 30 meters, and the gate should be controlled from anywhere in the world.

 The requirements for the module were therefore defined as follows: